-The adopted operating budget represents a number of choices which were made by Department Heads, Constitutional Officers, Deputy County Administrator, County Administrator, and the Board of Supervisors given the revenue projections for FY2014-2015.
-In addition to increases to the School Division budget, some of the notable new and/or increased appropriations in the proposed FY 2014-2015 budget are in Public Safety, Department of Social Services, and the Department of Public Works (with the operational costs associated with new facilities).
+The adopted operating budget represents a number of choices which were made by Department Heads, Constitutional Officers, Deputy County Administrator, County Administrator, and the Board of Supervisors given the revenue projections for FY2015-2016.
+In addition to increases to the School Division budget, some of the notable new and/or increased appropriations in the proposed FY 2015-2016 budget are in Public Safety, Department of Social Services, and the Department of Public Works (with the operational costs associated with new facilities).

 The original departmental expenditure requests were adjusted through a series of reviews by department heads, Constitutional Officers, the Finance Director, the County Administrator, and Board of Supervisors.
-The following information highlights a number of changes and/or funding decisions in the adopted FY2014-2015 budget:
+The following information highlights a number of changes and/or funding decisions in the adopted FY2015-2016 budget:

-- Funding has been included for full year funding of the 8 new positions that were funded for six months in the FY2013-2014 budget. - Funding has been included to convert two part-time positions in General Properties to full-time, add two new Sheriff Deputy positions, to add two new E-911 Dispatch positions, and to fund a part time paralegal for the County Attorney. - The proposed budget does not require any furloughs or layoff of staff, and maintains existing employee benefits. - A pay increase is proposed for all employees; 1% of which is to offset the employee required payment to the Virginia Retirement System. and 1% to fund a pay for performance raise commencing on January 1, 2015 - Employee health insurance premium increased by 6.3%; employees will pay their share of the increase. - Increases for maintenance service contracts, fuel, utilities, replacement equipment, and other fixed expenditures are included.
+- Funding has been included for full year funding of the new positions that were funded for six months in the FY2014-2015 budget. - Funding has been included to convert one part time position in General Properties to full time, to convert one part time position in Registrar's to full time, and add six new Fire and Rescue positions. - The proposed budget does not require any furloughs or layoff of staff, and maintains existing employee benefits. - A pay increase is proposed for all employees; 2% of which is to offset the employee required payment to the Virginia Retirement System, and 1% to fund a pay for performance raise commencing on July 1, 2015. - Employee health insurance premium increased by 6.99%; employees will pay their share of the increase. - Increases for maintenance service contracts, fuel, utilities, replacement equipment, and other fixed expenditures are included. - Additional funding is provided for the Department of Social Services and includes the County's share of the Comprehensive Services Act program. - Five (5) replacement vehicles for the Sheriff's Office totaling \$150,000 will be funded.

-- Additional funding is provided for the Department of Social Services and includes the County's share of the Comprehensive Services Act program. - Seven (7) replacement vehicles for the Sheriff's Office totaling \$198,000 will be funded from the Capital Projects budget. - The contributions to other outside agencies have been mainly held to the same funding amounts as FY2013-2014 with some adjustments; the budget includes a combined request from Germanna and Rappahannock Community Colleges and includes a \$35,000 capital contribution to the colleges in the capital fund. - A total of \$414,000 will be transferred from General Fund Balance for certain equipment purchases. - The proposed budget includes a total of \$531,642 for the Capital Improvement Fund. - As previously stated, the FY2014-2015 budget is based on a real property tax rate of \$0.59 per \$100 per assessed value and a personal property tax rate of \$3.25 per \$100 of assessed value.
-The real property tax rate of \$0.59 per \$100 of assessed value includes the equalized tax rate of \$0.56 per \$100 of assessed value plus a tax increase of \$0.03.
+- The contributions to other outside agencies have been mainly held to the same funding amounts as FY2014-2015 with some adjustments; the budget includes a combined request from Germanna and Rappahannock Community Colleges and includes a \$5,350 capital contribution to the Rappahannock Community College in the capital fund. - A total of \$410,485 will be transferred from General Fund Balance for certain equipment purchases. - The proposed budget includes a total of \$697,398 for the Capital Improvement Fund. - As previously stated, the FY2015-2016 budget is based on a real property tax rate of \$0.61 per \$100 per assessed value and a personal property tax rate of \$3.25 per \$100 of assessed value.
+The real property tax rate of \$0.61 per \$100 of assessed value includes a tax increase of \$0.02.

-In conclusion, the adopted FY2014-2015 operating budget submitted for the Board of Supervisors' consideration represents a series of choices and challenges which have been discussed above.
+In conclusion, the adopted FY2015-2016 operating budget submitted for the Board of Supervisors' consideration represents a series of choices and challenges which have been discussed above.
 Defining acceptable services that match conservative revenue assumptions is a significant challenge to preserve key services.
 None of these decisions were easy and none were made without recognizing the probable impact to each of the County's citizens, taxpayers, employees, services, and programs.
 I express my gratitude to all departments and agencies for stepping forward and showing great leadership and initiative in identifying reductions they could make while minimizing the impact to our citizens.
 I also express my gratitude to all employees to adapting to the fiscal reality and their continued focus on customer service.
 While this year's budget reflects the reality of limited revenues and increased obligations, we are focusing available resources on those obligations that directly serve and protect our citizens.